Johnny880724/AFSA_material/README.md

 The minimums (including global minimums) represent the possibility of the stable/metastable states.
 Due to the traditional methods( i.e. gradient decent) has its own limit, the more methods can be explored make the approach more efficient.

-In this project, we have shown at the following figures. because of the good randomanality, the early steps with less points, ASFA can reach much better performance.
+In this project, we have shown at the following figures, because of the good randomness, the early steps with less points, ASFA can reach much better performance.
 The details of each note are described at the following sub terms.

 ## Fishs_on_materials.ipynb
-Several sections included,
+The gradient descent and AFSA are used to find the global and local minima for a two-dimensional random Gaussian functions.

 ## load_data.py
 The `load_data.py` script is used to load and process data from specified subdirectories and filenames.
 It includes functions to extract lattice vectors from `.xyz` files and lattice energies from `.prop` files.